jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2024/2
 - **Quantum Information (graduate course)** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: based mainly on Nielsen & Chuang's book
-- **Electromagnetic Theory I** taught by Prof. José C. Brunelli
-  - In a nutshell: based mainly on Reitz & Milford's book
 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
   - In a nutshell: traditional approach from a macroscopic perspective
 - **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart